 - read the travel advice for their destination.
 Common schoolies locations are Indonesia, Thailand, Fiji and Cambodia

-- subscribe to travel advice updates
+- subscribe to free travel advice updates

 - learn about the local culture and laws of their destination.